Chest Pain and Breathing: Inhaling Deeply, Moving, or Lying

 It is true that sometimes, chest pain while breathing in deep can be caused by a pinched nerve?
 The source of this trouble can be located in the spine.

 However, in over 80% of cases people can immediately reduce their chest pain using a simple breathing exercise.
 It is the same exercise as for angina pain or heart attacks.
-This exercise increases O2 levels in the heart and other tissues.
+This exercise moves more O2 to the heart and other tissues.

 This YouTube video (on the right side) provides details for this breathing exercise: How to stop angina pain.